-Name of related party Relationship with the Group Grand Tone Enterprise Co., Ltd. A Subsidiary Gold Finance Limited A Subsidiary Hong Wei Development Co., Ltd. A Subsidiary Jiin Yeeh Ding (H.K.)
-Enterprises Ltd. A Subsidiary Shing Jung Recycling Technology Co., Ltd. (H.K.)
-A Subsidiary Yuan Rui Recycling Technology Co., Ltd. (H.K.)
-A Subsidiary Lianyungang Rongding Metal Co., Ltd. A Subsidiary Yeeh Ding Corporation The Director of the Company Su Fong Enterprise Co., Ltd. An affiliate of the Company Chuang, Ching-Chi The Chairman of the Board of Directors Chuang, Jui-Yuan The General Manager of the Company
+Name of related party Relationship with the Group Grand Tone Enterprise Co., Ltd. A Subsidiary Hong Wei Development Co., Ltd. A Subsidiary Jiin Yeeh Ding (H.K.)
+Enterprises Ltd. A Subsidiary Yuan Rui Recycling Technology Co., Ltd. (H.K.)
+A Subsidiary JYD APOLLO SOLUTIONS INC. A Subsidiary Yeeh Ding Corporation The Director of the Company Su Fong Enterprise Co., Ltd. An affiliate of the Company Chuang, Ching-Chi The Chairman of the Company Chuang, Jui-Yuan The Director and President of the Company Chuang, Jui-Chin The Director and key management personnel of the Company Chen, Yi-Ting Key management personnel of the Company